refinery-platform/refinery-platform/docs/tutorial.md

 ## 4. Launching Analyses

 - select files and:
+- run analyses:
+  - FASTQC
-- run analyses: FASTQC and peak calling with MACS2
+  - peak calling with MACS2
 - monitor analyses

+> This is a comment providing background on xyz.

 ## 5. Viewing Analysis Results
 - view FASTQC results and download FASTQC results